richelbilderbeek/travis_cpp_tutorial/README.md

  * Rcpp: Rcpp is an R package that allows mixing R and C++ code
  * Rcpp11: Rcpp is an R package that allows mixing R and C++11 code
  * SFML: a C++ multimedia library
+ * SLOCcount: estimate the value of your code
  * Travis CI: Travis CI is a continuous integration (hence the 'CI' in its name) tool that plays well with GitHub.
 It is activated when someone uploads his/her code to the GitHub
  * Urho3D: a C++ game engine
  * Wt: a C++ web application library